 Wooden slatted compost bins are produced by all the well-known garden brands, as well as durable bins that are rat and rodent resistant are made from tough plastic and resin.

 Composting is a natural and inexpensive process that transforms your kitchen and garden waste into valuable and nutrient-rich food for your garden.
 It is easy to make using one of our composters.

 With a generous 650 litre capacity, the slot down composter from Forest will hold everything from prunings, grass cuttings and leftover vegetables.
 The slotted posts can be fixed into the ground to secure the bin and can be accessed by removing the slats.
 The timber has been pressure treated for long life with a 15-year guarantee against rot.

 One of our most popular composters is the beehive composter from Rowlinson which is a more attractive means of storing compost and also creates a lovely focal point for your garden.
 It can be accessed by lifting the lid and has a removable bottom panel.
 There is a generous 328 litre capacity for a smaller amount of compost.

 The Forest Slatted Composter has a simple design and is very simple to assemble by just slotting together.
-The wood is pressure treated with a 15 year anti rot guarantee to help break down grass cuttings and left over vegetables to improve the quality of your soil.
-For a long lasting composter, the Forest slatted one is perfect especially as it offers a large capacity of 400 litres for a low price.
+The wood is pressure treated with a 15-year anti-rot guarantee to help break down grass cuttings and leftover vegetables to improve the quality of your soil.
+For a long-lasting composter, the Forest slatted one is perfect especially as it offers a large capacity of 400 litres for a low price.

 If you have already purchased the standard Forest Slot Down Composter but are running out of space and want to expand the amount of compost you're producing, then the Forest Extension Kit is the solution!
-The components can be easily slotted into place and comes with three sides and two posts.
+The components can be easily slotted into place and come with three sides and two posts.